terraform-google-modules/terraform-google-iam/README.md

 5. Run kitchen-terraform to test the infrastructure.

     1. `kitchen create` creates Terraform state.
-    2. `kitchen converge` creates the underlying resources.
-You can run `kitchen converge minimal` to only create the minimal fixture.
+    2. `kitchen converge` creates the underlying resources to later attach bindings to.
+    3. `mv test/fixtures/full/iam.tf.mv test/fixtures/full/iam.tf` activate bindings.
+    4. `kitchen create` re-init terraform plugins.
+    5. `kitchen converge` apply IAM bindings.
-    3. `kitchen verify` tests the created infrastructure.
-Run `kitchen verify minimal` to run the smaller test suite.
+    6. `kitchen verify` tests the created infrastructure.
+    7. `kitchen destroy` remove all test fixtures.

+NOTE: Steps 3-5 are needed because the IAM terraform resources rely on computed values from the resources that are to have the bindings applied.

 Alternatively, you can simply run `make test_integration_docker` to run all the test steps non-interactively.